FailAcademy/learning/wdp-vancouver/_lessons/week-01/04-html-forms-and-web-fonts.md

 We're going to use Font Awesome to add the social media icons in the footer of the Project 1 website.

-Download Font Awesome and add the font files and minified CSS file to your project.
+Download Font Awesome and add the font files and minified CSS file to your project (unless you choose to link to the CDN resource).

 Be sure to hook up the stylesheet in the `<head>` of your website too!

 To add the social media icons, check out Font Awesome's [Brand Icons](https://fortawesome.github.io/Font-Awesome/icons/#brand).